Drive to the French Alps

 La Rosière

 The French Alps are the number-one destination for British car-borne skiers.
 The journey time is surprisingly short, at least if you are starting from south-east England.
 From Calais, for example, you can comfortably cover the 900km/560 miles to Chamonix in about nine hours plus stops – with the exception of the final few miles, the whole journey is on motorways.
-And except on peak weekends the traffic is relatively light, if you steer clear of Paris.
+And except on peak weekends when half the population of Paris is on the move, the traffic is relatively light, if you steer clear of Paris.

 With some exceptions in the southern Alps, all the resorts of the French Alps are within a day’s driving range, provided you cross the Channel early in the day (or overnight).
-Saturday is still the main changeover day for resorts, and traffic into and out of many can be heavy.
-This is especially true between Albertville and the Tarentaise resorts (from the Three Valleys to Val d’Isère).
-Things are nothing like as bad as they were 25 years ago, before road improvements for the 1992 Olympics removed some of the main bottlenecks; but the resorts have expanded further, and the jams are back – on peak season Saturdays you can encounter serious queues around Moûtiers.
+Saturday is still the main changeover day for resorts, and Saturday traffic into and out of many resorts can be heavy.
+This is especially true between Albertville and the Tarentaise resorts (from the Trois Vallées to Val d’Isère).
+Things are nothing like as bad as they were 25 years ago, before road improvements for the 1992 Olympics removed some of the main bottlenecks; but the resorts have expanded further in that time, and sadly the jams are back – on peak-season Saturdays you can encounter serious queues around Moûtiers.
 There are traffic lights placed well away from the town, to keep the queues and associated pollution away from Moûtiers.

 DAY TRIP BASES